 Browser Use is an open-source framework for building AI browser agents that run locally or on Browser Use Cloud.
-TinyFish is a managed web agent platform that runs agents on remote cloud browsers at enterprise scale and returns structured data via API.
+TinyFish is a managed web agent platform that runs agents on remote cloud browsers at enterprise scale.
+Accessible via REST API, Python/Node SDK, CLI, and MCP server — including direct integration with Claude Code and Cursor.

 The fundamental difference is where the agent runs — and what that means for scale, reliability, and operational overhead.